Plyncesilva/Taskset-Generator-Exercise/README.md

 ## Overview

 The Task Generator is a utility for creating real-time periodic task sets based on specified requirements.
-It's designed for testing and evaluating the simulator and RTA for the exercise by generating tasks with utilization levels and periods constraints.
+It's designed for testing and evaluating the simulator and RTA for the exercise by generating tasksets with specified utilization levels and periods constraints.

-## Key Components

-- **TaskGenerator**: Main class that generates task sets based on requirements
-- **TaskRequirements**: Contains specifications for the task sets to be generated
-- **Requirement**: Individual specification for a single task set
+The tool is not able to generate schedulable / not schedulable tasksets, it only enforces utilization and period constraints, however:

+**Some tasksets with known schedulability / non-schedulability are placed in the `test_examples` folder so you can better validate your RTA implementation**

 ## Configuration File Format

-The generator uses a CSV configuration file with the following columns:
+The generator uses a CSV configuration file (check examples in the `config.csv`) with the following columns:

 | Column | Description |
 |--------|-------------|